bdavidxyz/BlackboxJS/README.md

 # BlackboxJS

-blackbox testing framework of any Single Page Application written in JS.
+Blackbox testing framework of any Single Page Application written in JS.

 > "a functionnal test tool of a single page application should correctly check both
 > input (eg. visual content) and